genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/03_web-training-day3.md

 ---
 # Day 3 agenda
-Custom data grids, client-side options and filters
+Custom data grids, client-side options and filters.

 ## Order entry screen
 Let's continue the development of the order screen.